 IMMUNIZATIONS

 California law requires every new student be immunized.
 Students without immunization records may be excluded from attending school.
 Effective January 1, 2016, all students entering kindergarten, or advancing from sixth to seventh grade in the district, or prior to his or her first admission to the district, will be required to comply with the immunization requirements of Health and Safety Code section 120335.
 No personal belief exemptions will be accepted.
-Students entering 7th and 8th grade must have received the new Tdap booster.
+Students entering 7th and 8th grade must have received the new TDaP booster.
 Under current law, schools do not have the option to provide a grace period.
-All 7th grade students will need to show proof of Tdap immunization before starting the 2021-2022 school year and all future school years.
+All 7th grade students will need to show proof of TDaP immunization before starting the 2022-2023 school year and all future school years.
 Students qualified for an individual education program may access special education and related services as required by his or her individualized educational program.

 DENTAL HEALTH ASSESSMENT